mineadmin/doc-v3/docs/en/front/advanced/auto-import.md

 }
 ```

-### Auto-Import Custom Component Libraries
+### Auto-Importing Custom Component Libraries

-In `./vite/components.ts`, you can define directories for auto-importing component libraries.
-Components under `./src/components` in the system do not require explicit imports.
+In `./vite/components.ts`, you can define directories for auto-imported components.
+Components under `./src/components` do not require explicit imports.

 ```ts{2}
   return components({